-“After a few minutes of the audience tittering bemusedly at our antics, an uncomfortable realisation began to dawn on me: these young folk couldn’t give a toss about who owned the Standard – or indeed any other newspaper or media organisation.
-I’m older than Matt, but both of us are journalists who came of age during the Wapping strike, when Rupert Murdoch, having bought The Times, broke the print unions.”
+He later continued: “After a few minutes of the audience tittering bemusedly at our antics, an uncomfortable realisation began to dawn on me: these young folk couldn’t give a toss about who owned the Standard – or indeed any other newspaper or media organisation.”

-He continues: “Moreover, both of us belong to a pre-internet generation for whom media control is one of the most salient facts of the political landscape.
+He went on: “Moreover, both of us [including his on-stage colleague] belong to a pre-internet generation for whom media control is one of the most salient facts of the political landscape.